 Write like you talk and always remember to…

 The third point is this: you can't just be pitching in your emails.

-Look at you inbox.
+Look at your inbox.
 Almost every email in there does nothing but pitch and try to sell you something.

 Now, there is nothing wrong with selling—we are in business—but if all you do in your email is sell, people will get turned off and quickly start tuning you out.

-If you do it once or twice, or if you do it now and then, it's okay.
+If you do it once or twice or now and then, it's okay.

 But if you just “hard sell” in every email… would you look forward to opening an email every single day that only pitches something and adds zero value to your life?

 If you know it's always going to be another sale, or some other “hyped up” email about a system that makes money, would you keep reading or click unsubscribe?